Lancetnik/FastDepends/docs/docs/tutorial/index.md

 I suppose, if you are already here, you are exactly known about this library usage.

-It is using the same way as [FastAPI](https://fastapi.tiangolo.com/tutorial/dependencies/) are.
+It is using the same way as [FastAPI](https://fastapi.tiangolo.com/tutorial/dependencies/) is.

 But, I can remember you, if it's nessesary.